comychitz/intro_to_programming/README.md

   // do something...
 }
 ```
+Within the parentheses we enter a *predicate* statement.
+In programming, a
+*predicate* statement is an expression that generates a boolean (true or false)
+result.
+We will see some examples shortly.

 Now, if we wanted to react differently when the condition is not met, we can
 introduce an `else` clause to our if statement.
 ```c++